This guide aims to help you get the most out of your trading journal.

 You can use many ways to journal your trades but to give you an example this is my journal looks after I enter my first log as I open a trade.

 As shown in the video.
-This only good me 60 seconds.
+This only got me 60 seconds.

-You could also see how the popular traders like Timothy Sykes also journal their trades in the manner.
-Even the self they say this little time investment help them be accountable for their actions improving their overall performance.
+You could also see how the popular traders like Timothy Sykes also journal their trades this way.
+Even they say this little time investment help them be accountable for their actions improving their overall performance.

 Avoid Importing and Syncing Your Account With Your Journal